pkkrsingh877/Messaging-App/README.md

 6. User being able to send friend request BACKEND
 7. User being able to accept friend request BACKEND
 8. User being able to reject friend request BACKEND
+9. Deal with cookie-parser middleware so that it does not break application
+10. Separate authentication routes from user routes => put login and signup in auth routes